SCHOOL – Workplace & Relationship

 “They were attracted to the education field because of their positive world view and their sense that the work they provided was important either to students’ successful completion of their education requirements or, on a wider scale, to the functioning of a civil and ordered society.
 This deep passion for the job can be described as heartwork.”Phase Two Report, pg.
 14

-POSITIVE workplaces are characterized by professional and authentic relationships, opportunities for formal and informal leadership, and open and constructive conversations, even on difficult topics.
+Positive and supportive workplaces are characterized by professional and authentic relationships, opportunities for formal and informal leadership, and open and constructive conversations, even on difficult topics.

 can be fun!